ericadamski/Attempts./content/blog/how-did-i-get-here/index.md

 1. Creating opportunities - Personal Introspection
 2. Recognizing opportunities - External Networking

-Upfront, creating opportunity seems mutually exclusive to luck.
-If your success was luck, and opportunities lead to success, aren't your opportunities luck?
-Yes.
-But that is why the winning combination has to contain recognizing opportunities.
-Let me explain my reasoning.

 ## Creating Opportunities

-This has more to do with introspection and self care that you think.
-When I talk about creating opportunities, I speak more about positioning yourself that going and doing a Google search.
+This has more to do with introspection and self care than you think.
+When I talk about creating opportunities, I am talking about positioning yourself.
 Like any close relationships you maintain a large component that keeps them together is **trust**.
 When people work with you it is no different.
 They want someone they can trust.
-What they are trusted to do is different, that is where we get some variation.
 Here is what I think my opportunity creators are:

 - Curiosity: I am constantly asking **why** and **why not**.
 Nothing is impossible to me, there is always a way.